Interactive Ball Games

 Music, chance and games

 The are already many outcomes of this project; the 2.4 meter interactive ball can be experienced as Sphere of Influence or subject to the vagaries of big ball crowd behaviour.
 There is also a net ball game -interactive Team Music, pedal organ loudspeaker driven ping pong in Feetball, and gravitational music caused by falling tennis balls in Piano Racket.
+And in 2016 The Sonic Ball was there in New York to open the new music venue National Sawdust.

 The use of games of chance to determine musical content has fascinated composers as different as Mozart in his Musikalisches Würfelspiel, Stravinsky in his stage works based on card games (also his neo-classical wind Octet of 1923), Cage throughout his entire career, and John Zorn in his 'game pieces' (which are in essence structures for improvisers).
 Richard Strauss spent much of his time playing skat (not improvised jazz vocals but a version of the card game whist); Schoenberg and Britten were very keen on tennis; Prokofiev was a chess master; Mozart was often to be found at the billiard table; Percy Grainger was outstanding at Badminton and possibly the first recorded jogger - sometimes running from concert to concert (once accompanied by 100 Zulu warriors) and even running from stage to back of concert hall and back again, when he had too many bars tacet in a blockbuster piano concerto.